© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maen Hir cairn cemetery is a scheduled monument protected by Cadw under reference MG322.
 View the official record →

-Maen Hir cairn cemetery is a Neolithic and Bronze Age funerary monument located in Wales, comprising a complex of burial cairns that represents sustained use of the site across these prehistoric periods.
+Maen Hir cairn cemetery is a Neolithic and Bronze Age funerary monument located in Wales, representing an important centre of burial practice across multiple periods of prehistory.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG322.

 Maen Hir cairn cemetery dates from the prehistoric period, and is classified as a cairn cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maen Hir cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG322.